Kpada/game_of_life/README.md

 The [Makefile](Makefile) provides two set of commands for managing the project:

-- **From the Developer Container**: These are the primary commands used for development.
+- **From the Development Container**: These are the primary commands used for development.
 They assume that you are working within the container, which contains all the necessary tools and environment configurations.

   For example, to build the project: